 If you have questions, or if you would like to schedule testing for your home, we're here to help!
 Call us at 515-331-1690 or 888-710-1315.

-Iowa Air Quality services include microbial testing for bacteria, yeasts, molds, viruses, etc., as well as testing for environmental contaminants such as lead, asbestos, radon, carbon monoxide, and more.
+Indoor air testing services include microbial testing for bacteria, yeasts, molds, etc., as well as testing for environmental contaminants such as lead, asbestos, radon, carbon monoxide, and more.
 We also provide air monitoring and clearance testing for OSHA compliance.

 Copyright © 2018 ILAS - All Rights Reserved.